Leaders spar at UN General Assembly amid global crisis

 He added, "As president, I have rejected the failed approaches of the past, and I am proudly putting America first, just as you should be putting your countries first.
 That's okay.
 That's what you should be doing."

 Speaking right after President Xi's pre-recorded message, China's UN Ambassador Zhang Jan rejected Trump's "baseless accusations."

-"No matter what others say, China will firmly support multilateralism," he said, speaking live before introducing the Chinese president's speech.
+Later at the Chinese Mission in New York, he described the US handing of the pandemic as "a complete failure" and said that China would formally reply to Trump's accusations later in the week.

-Xi himself pointedly expressed his country's commitment to pursuing "open and inclusive development," to building an open world economy, and upholding the multilateral trading regime "with the WTO as the cornerstone."
+Xi, for his part, pointedly expressed his country's commitment to pursuing "open and inclusive development," to building an open world economy, and upholding the multilateral trading regime "with the WTO as the cornerstone."

 "We should say no to unilateralism and protectionism," Xi said.